How much does it cost to hire a domestic helper?

 Optional (gifts and bonuses)

-Some employers also choose to give a gifts or bonuses to domestic helpers to reward or encourage them, or for special events such as a birthday, Christmas, or Chinese New Year.
+Some employers also choose to give gifts or bonuses to domestic helpers to reward or encourage them, or for special events such as a birthdays, Christmas or Chinese New Year.
+Here are some of our tips on how employers can navigate this.